Pennini/CS50x/README.md

 <br>
 <br>

-- <strong>user_phrases:</strong>Keeps track of user-added phrases.
+- <strong>user_phrases:</strong> Keeps track of user-added phrases.
 The status of a phrase changes when removed.

 <img width="118" alt="user_phrases" src="https://github.com/Pennini/Pennini/assets/135245057/0db99e71-8f69-4721-bcd1-6f1eda263314">

 <br>
 <br>

-- <strong>history:</strong>Records all phrases that appeared in the user's envelope and associates them with the respective phrase ID from either the "phrases" or "user_phrases" table.
+- <strong>history:</strong> Records all phrases that appeared in the user's envelope and associates them with the respective phrase ID from either the "phrases" or "user_phrases" table.

 <img width="123" alt="history" src="https://github.com/Pennini/Pennini/assets/135245057/767f7d5c-6b11-443a-a598-5170fe099957">

+## Files and Directories

+- <strong>static:</strong> This directory contains all the static resources used in the web application, such as images, fonts, and style sheets.
+These resources are used to enhance the visual elements of the site.

+- <strong>templates:</strong> The "templates" directory houses all the HTML templates used to structure the web pages in the application.
+HTML templates are essential for creating the user interface and rendering dynamic content.

+- <strong>app:</strong> This is the main Python file that serves as the core of the web application.
+It contains the code that defines the routes, views, and overall functionality of the site.
+This is where handles user requests and responses.

+- <strong>helpers:</strong> It is a separate Python file that contains functions that assist in the functionality of the web application.
+These functions provide support for various features implemented in "app.py."